bmalloy0/MapGenerator/README.md

         I have included in the repository an example good map -- no overlaps -- and an example bad map -- many overlaps.
 Each room and passage should be clearly defined and surrounded by walls, with clearly defined shapes.

+        I am NOT looking for optimization at this point -- I just want my script to work.
+I will worry about optimizing at a later point in time.